 Founder / Executive Director

 Stella was born in Germany, but grew up in the Netherlands where she studied International Law.
 Stella went on to receive an advanced Master's degree in Human Rights and Democracy.
-Stella first visited Uganda in 2009, and when she returned in 2012, she realized that she could have a greater impact working on the ground, joining forces with Susan and Aidah.
 Through Stella’s experience and education, she gained a clear understanding of how developmental aid could be improved in order to maximize the benefit to local communities.
 This is how 22STARS was born.
 Stella rents out her home in Europe and leads a basic nomad lifestyle in order to devote her time to helping people in need.
-Stella spends about 5 months of a year in Uganda and the other 7 months she is all over the world: frequently speaking at conferences about the importance of making a Social Impact and working remotely.
+Stella spends about 5 months of a year in Uganda.
 Stella loves sleeping under the stars and calls herself a Social Impact Nomad.

 Aidah Namboza Wafula